Ready for a new adventure? Let our trip planner guide you to unforgettable experiences, your way.

 ---|---|

 Today, we will leave Tashigaon and begin a challenging ascent towards Khongma Danda.
-The trails are quite challenging, with steep ascends and passe through thick forests.
+The trails are quite challenging, featuring steep ascents and passing through dense forests.
 As we climb higher, we will start to get the best view of Mount Makalu and its nearby peaks.
 Although today can be physically tiring, the views you get make it all worth it.
 After a final push, we will reach Khongma Danda, a small resting point on a ridge.
+Overnight at Khongma Danda.

 Itinerary Fact | Details |